Skip to main content

 1. Copy the embed code.

-2. Add allowed domains, one URL per line.
+2. Add allowed websites, one URL per line.

 3. Paste the embed code into the external site.